 Members of the press are welcome and encouraged to attend the 2023 International Offshore Wind Partnering Forum (IPF), taking place March 28-30 in Baltimore, Maryland.
+A limited virtual program that includes plenary speakers will be available live for credentialed journalists.
 Please read through complete details and qualifications below before registering for the event.

 Complimentary registration is available to credentialed journalists (i.e., professional reporters, editors, writers, news photographers, producers, and online editors) who work for a publication, news service, broadcast outlet, or news site that is regularly issued and published primarily for the dissemination of news, and operates independently from any commercial, political, government, or special interest.